 Please visit the Freshman Application page for additional information, or click on the Admissions tab in the navigation bar.

-The B.S. in Human Nutrition degree professional practice concentration (NDTR) will use face-to-face learning management systems to deliver course content, therefore, distance learning option is not offered.
+The B.S. in Human Nutrition is offered on campus with face-to-face meetings and an online learning management systems to deliver course content; therefore, distance learning option is not offered.